scott-weeden/websharpstudios.github.io/en-US/project/oldchangelog.md

         benefit most.
     -   Update copyright notices. (add 2008)
     -   Oops, typo in python menu code.
-    -   There is now an incomplete fontforge which uses the gtk toolkit.
+    -   There is now an incomplete websharpstudios which uses the gtk toolkit.

         >     $ ./configure
         >     $ make
         >     $ make install
-        >     $ make fontforgegtk
+        >     $ make websharpstudiosgtk
         >     $ make install_gtk

         About all it can do is open a font and display it.
 If a menu